Daniel Grassl: 2020–2021 season

-2021–2022 season
+2021–2022 season: First Grand Prix medal; Beijing Olympics

 Grassl began the Olympic season at the 2021 CS Lombardia Trophy on home soil.
 Fifth, after the short program, he won the free skate and took the gold medal.
 He then made his senior Grand Prix debut at the 2021 Skate America, where he placed seventh.
 His second Grand Prix assignment was initially the 2021 Cup of China, but following that event's cancellation, he was reassigned to a special home 2021 Gran Premio d'Italia in Turin.
 Grassl was second in the short program with a new personal best, dropping to third in the free skate to take the bronze medal overall.
 This was his first Grand Prix medal at the senior level, and he was the lone Italian medalist at the event.
 Afterward, he expressed a desire to "thank those people in the crowd who supported me."

 Following his Grand Prix success, Grassl won another Challenger medal, silver at the 2021 CS Warsaw Cup.
 He then won a fourth consecutive Italian national title and was named to the Italian Olympic team.

 Assigned to compete at the 2022 European Championships in Tallinn, Estonia, Grassl placed fifth in the short program, seven points behind a trio of Russian skaters in the top three places.
 He placed second in the free skate, despite both of his triple Lutzes being called for incorrect edges, setting new personal bests in that segment and in total score and taking the silver medal.

 Grassl began the 2022 Winter Olympics as the Italian entry in the men's short program of the Olympic team event.
 He placed fifth in the segment, securing six points for the Italian team.
 Subsequently, Team Italy did not advance to the second phase of the competition and finished seventh.
 Grassl next performed his short program in the men's event, coming twelfth.
 In the free skate, Grassl made only minor errors in a three-quad program, managing a new personal best that saw him fourth in that segment, rising to seventh overall.
 He deemed it "probably the best of the season."

 Grassl concluded his season at the 2022 World Championships in a men's field considerably more open than usual due to the absences of Nathan Chen and Yuzuru Hanyu and the International Skating Union banning all Russian athletes due to their country's invasion of Ukraine.
 He finished fifth in the short program with a new personal best but dropped to seventh after the free skate.